Accord-Project/bsdd/README1.md

 }
 ```

-They all represent the property EF007220 \"Busbar thickness\"
+They all represent the property EF007220 "Busbar thickness"

 ### Rules About Missing Data